 Yes we are.
 Despite a recent burst of progress, there’s still a long way to go, and the presence of a small number of talented women at the top doesn’t mean we’re equal.
 But Advance isn’t just talking about talking; it’s about actively seeking to understand where inequalities exist, and then acting to address them.

 We don’t think so.
-What makes Advance different is that it is led by the theatres themselves, it arises from a need that they have identified, and is designed to equip them with a sophisticated understanding of how to address inequalities at the root, rather than advocating short-term ‘sticking plaster’ solutions.
-This isn’t about surface change; it’s about going to the heart of these organisations’ artistic processes.
+What makes Advance different is that it is led by the companies themselves, it arises from a need that they have identified, and is designed to equip them with a sophisticated understanding of how to address inequalities at the root, rather than advocating short-term ‘sticking plaster’ solutions.
+This isn’t about surface change; it’s about going to the heart of these organisations’ working processes.